Mount Meron Summit Trail is a short loop track at the highest nature reserve in Israel, at 1208 meters above sea level.

 |Mount Meron Summit Trail||Blue||Loop trail around the summit.||2.5||272||There is stunning nature and several viewpoints.|

 The official site of Mount Meron Nature Reserve does not list opening hours.
 And on our visits, I did not see any signs.
-But since there is no artificial light, I would suggest visiting only during daylight.
+But since there is no artificial light, I suggest visiting only during daylight.

 Picnic and Barbeque